1m1-github/FairEnterprise/README.md

 ## FairDAO
-+ on-chain governance for updates https://github.com/1m1-github/FairDAO [does not exist yet]
++ on-chain governance for updates
++ https ://github.com/1m1-github/FairDAO [does not exist yet]

 ## FairTreasury
 + keeps the governance and fee coins